 No gambling content found in the levels played

-This privacy check of Slither.io was completed by AppCensus on 13 September 2021.
+This privacy check of Slither.io was received from AppCensus on 13 September 2021.

 This review of Slither.io was completed by the Australian Council on Children and the Media (ACCM) on 31 May 2016.

 This section contains details about the app provided by an ACCM Reviewer.

 |Gambling content advice:||No gambling content found in the levels played|

 This review of Slither.io contains the following information: